AJMartel/gcat/README.md

 [NullArray Fork/Commit Note]

- First off the credit for the backdoor and controller go to byt3bl33d3r.
+ First off the credit for the backdoor and controller go to @byt3bl33d3r.
 Thanks for this sweet tool.

 That being said the original did not offer anything by way of persistence so this is my attempt to remedy that.
-The general idea is that the compiled implant would be uploaded to a remote host and the downloader bound to an innocent binary for deployment.
+The general idea is that the compiled implant would be uploaded to a remote host and the stager bound to an innocent binary for deployment.

-Once executed the downloader will run shellcode generated in example by the metasploit framework's msfvenom, to download the implant to a predefined directory, the path for which will be specified within the shellcode and the downloader before compiling.
+Once executed the stager will run shellcode generated in example by the metasploit framework's msfvenom, to download the implant to a predefined directory, the path for which will be specified within the shellcode and the stager before compiling.
 The shellcode will then execute the implant.

-Finally i've added some logic to have the downloader add a registry entry to point to the path of the implant to have it run at boot.
+Finally i've added some logic to have the stager add a registry entry to point to the path of the implant to have it run at boot.

-The downloader now also disables the task manager to somewhat protect the implant.exe process from being terminated.
+The stager now also disables the task manager to somewhat protect the implant.exe process from being terminated.

 Please note that this is a work in progress and that some improvement may be desirable.